 - The bottom layer is 5.5 inches and supports the bed as well as your body.
 It is made from a High Vegetable Base Super Core designed, not only to support but to foster proper spinal alignment.

 The bed is packaged and compressed into a bag and delivered directly to your place of residence.
-This 2-inch TrueTufted Cashmere Eurotop Blend cover has been hand tufted to the 15 inches of the bed beneath its surface.
-This material finishes the bed with a luxuriously soft top that allows sleepers to sink into the layers beneath them.
+This 2-inch TRUELOFT EuroTop quilted to a durable CASHEX cashmere blend cover stretches over a 15-inch two-toned bed.
+This top finishes the bed with a luxuriously soft top that allows sleepers to sink into the layers beneath them.

-- The base layer, This layer is a final 1.5″ of higher density, super soft memory foam.
-This material serves to protect the mattress as well as provides deep compression support.
+- The base layer, This layer is a final 1.5″ of higher density foam that cushions the coils.

 Comparing Firmness (Support & Feel)